Calais RUFC: Merger

 Racing Club was merged with Union Sportive in 1974, renamed as Calais Racing Union Football Club to reflect the names of the 2 clubs, and was given both the clubs' colours.
 Before the merger derby matches between the two attracted up to 5000 fans.

 1999–2000 Coupe de France

-Calais RUFC entered the international spotlight during their run to the final of the 2000 Coupe de France, under Spanish coach Ladislas Lozano.
+Calais RUFC entered the international spotlight during their run to the final of the 1999–2000 Coupe de France, under Spanish coach Ladislas Lozano.
 Made up of teachers, dock workers and office clerks, Calais' ten-round cup run saw the team defeat regional heavyweights Lille and first division teams Racing Strasbourg and Bordeaux; they played no games at their own ground, drawn as the away team in most rounds and the later 'home' ties played at the Stade Félix-Bollaert in Lens due to issues with facilities and capacity.

-They eventually lost 2–1 to Nantes in the final at the Stade de France in Paris on 7 May 2000, despite leading 1–0 at half-time.
+They eventually lost 2–1 to Nantes Atlantique in the final at the Stade de France in Paris on 7 May 2000, despite leading 1–0 at half-time.